mansona/HTML-proxy-windows-issue/README.md

 This is a very slight variation on the basic vanilla vite application using `pnpm create vite`.
 The only difference I have made is that I have exported a function from `src/main.js` and imported that function in the index.html and executed it.
 It should all act exactly the same.

 I expect the tiny vitest test to succeed in ubuntu and macos, but then fail for windows.

+Edit: I added a plugin that changes all instances of `john` for `bob` in the index.html.
+I think it's this `transformIndexHtml` hook that is causing the problem.